 Ios is a little island in the Cyclades archipelago.
 It is often overshadowed by its neighbours Santorini and Mykonos.
 However, it is just as worthy of your time if you are seeking to find one of the best Greek party islands.

-Despite being well-known for its nightlife, Ios has certainly not been ruined by party-goers or over-gentrified, This, in part, maybe because there is no airport on the island and getting to Ios requires a little more effort.
+Despite being well-known for its nightlife, the island of Ios has certainly not been ruined by party-goers or over-gentrified.
+This, in part because there is no international airport on the island.
+Getting to Ios requires a little more effort.

 Far Out Beach Club is the place to go on Ios if you are looking for live music and an all-night beach party.
-You can also find accommodation here for every budget which is great as it means that you can head home from the party at 5,6,7am or whenever it may be and roll right into bed.
+You can also find accommodation here for every budget which is great as it means that you can head home from the party in the early morning hours and roll right into bed.

 Paros is quickly gaining a reputation for being one of the best Greek party islands but it is so much more than that.
 Be sure to visit the quaint villages of Naoussa, Lefkes, and Parikia to experience traditional island life.